FAQ

 I save my data in Excel spreadsheets.
 Is this sufficient?

-Data analysis: while you are actively analysing your data, Excel might be the most convenient place to do so.
+Data analysis: While you are actively analysing your data, Excel might be the most convenient place to do so.
 However, Excel file formats change regularly, which might mean that you will no longer have access to your data years later.
+As file formats change over time, as is the case with Excel, not everyone might be able to read the relevant files in all cases.
+Therefore, the use of comma-separated formats (.csv) is best suited for exchanging and archiving data.

-Spreadsheet programmes vs databases: if you maintain various fields for your data sets and would like to search for complex combinations of those fields, spreadsheets might not be the best solution.
+Spreadsheet programmes vs databases: If you maintain various fields for your data sets and would like to search for complex combinations of those fields, spreadsheets might not be the best solution.
 You can use a simple database that includes a more sophisticated search function.
 We can help you decide whether this is necessary for your purposes.
 We can also help you set up a simple database.

 Do I have to use metadata?